ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The store will be implemented in memory in the first implementation.
 Another type of cache could be used later that would allow retaining sessions when restarting the auth adapter and support multiple instances of the auth adapter.
 Therefore the storage mechanism for the session cache should be made easily changeable.

+The Auth Adapter creates an auth session and tracks users as soon as they have logged in via LS Login, but not earlier.

 Instead of converting the OIDC access token to our internal auth token, the Auth Adapter should now convert the content of the user session into the internal auth token.
 The internal auth token will change a bit, as outlined in a section below.

 The Auth Adapter must also be extended with a mechanism that prevents "session riding" attacks, using the "Cookie-to-header token" method.
 Thereby, the first request that creates the session responds not only with the session cookie, but also with a "CSRF cookie" which must be a unique and unpredictable string, either as a random string or derived from the session token via HMAC and an application secret.
 Contrary to the session cookie, the CSRF cookie must not be a Http-only token, because it must be read by JavaScript running in the frontend and copied to a CSRF-Token for each request to the backend.
 The Auth Adapter needs to compare the CSRF Token with the unique string set in the CSRF cookie.